Jeffrey288/QuestionGenerator/README.md

 - add non-alert error messages when question type is not selected
 - blur the site title when hovering
 - molecular simulator (at another date)
+- 3d thingy like this: https://cssbattle.dev/learn
+- donut
 ```

 ### Using